cisco-open/buffalo/README.md

 |  **Verification**  | <ul><li>Need to separate between retrieval augmented correction/generation</li><li>Will NOT send docs to LLM until we explicitly ask it to</li></ul>                                                                                                                                                                                                                                                                                   |
 |  **Miscellaneous** | <ul><li>Create + Test Conda Env</li><li>Merge Elasticsearch launch into backend start</li></ul>                                                                                                                                                                                                                                                                                                                                           |

-If you wish to contribute or suggest any additional funtionalities, please feel free to fork this repo or reach out to us!
+If you wish to contribute or suggest any additional funtionalities, please check out [Contributing Guidelines](/CONTRIBUTING.md)

 ## Acknowledgements